layer6ai-labs/RecSys2019/README.md

 #### Data Parsing / Feature Extraction

 We built our training and validation instances by treating each impression item of each session as an individual instance.
-For each instance, we assign a binary target label determined by whether the impression item was clicked at clickout, and a use feature vector of length 330 including quantities such as
+Each instance is assigned a binary target label of whether the impression item was clicked during clickout, as well as a feature vector of length 330 containing quantities such as
 ```
 Impression Item Features
   * Item appearance rank